Don’t Get Pulled Over – Get a Wheel Alignment Service

 Stay on The Straight and Narrow with Kennedy Transmissions

 Your car’s wheel alignment can be a finicky thing.
-There are three types of adjustments: toe, camber, and caster.
+There are three types of adjustments: toe, camber, and castor.
 They adjust for every angle that your car’s wheels can go out of alignment.
 At Kennedy Transmissions, we know how to get your wheels back on track, and you back on the road.
 Find your nearest Kennedy Transmission service location to get a wheel alignment service.